 Skewer the pieces of nectarines length-wise.

-Drizzle agave nectar on the nectarines.
+Drizzle agave nectar (or honey) on the nectarines.

 Using a cooking brush, spread the nectar on all sides of the nectarines.